 For more than 20 years, the City of Fort Worth has held an employee food drive benefiting the Tarrant Area Food Bank (TAFB).
-And in recent years, city employees have collected between $75,000 and $100,000 worth of food and donations each year.
+As a result of these efforts, last year about 256,000 meals were served to needy individuals and families.

 This year, the city will again encourage participation from neighborhoods.
-The Neighborhood Services Department is spearheading the effort, which begins June 19 and runs through July 21.
+The Municipal Court is spearheading the effort, which runs June 3-28.

 - Celebrate Independence Day safely and legally, but leave fireworks to the pros

 - City Council releases meeting schedule for summer